 Australian Print Workshop Gallery

 210 Gertrude Street, Fitzroy, Victoria 3065

 T: (03) 9419 5466 E: email@example.com

 Gallery hours: Tuesday to Saturday 10am-5pm

-Join our mailing list to receive updates about APW exhibitions and projects.
+Contact us to join the APW mailing list and receive updates about APW exhibitions and projects.

 Australian Print Workshop Gallery is fully wheelchair accessible.
 A designated disabled parking space is located on Gertrude Street, just a few doors away from the APW Gallery main entrance.
 No need to call ahead, just come on in.